 The above tag is generated to show whether the originating news source has a paywall for the linked article.
 Designations are: Hard (most or all access requires subscription or registration); Soft (articles are free to read until some article limit is reached, then subscription is required); or None (all articles are free to read)

-topics Other usable topics, even non-financial ones, may be included here.
+topics Other topics, even non-financial, may be included here.

 These are editorial tag(s) we add to identify a specific financial category or topic.
 They are specific, finite and defined by our editorial team based on their usefulness.
 Some will overlap with sector tag parameters.
 Not every article will include these tags.